Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Ruby Agent

-Ruby agent is a Contrast **agent** that runs in **Protect** and **Assess** modes.
-Protect has been GA since September 2017.
-Assess entered GA in fall of 2018.
+The Ruby agent is a Contrast **agent** that runs in **Protect** and **Assess** modes.

 ---

 ## Rule

-A rule refers to the specific logic required for Contrast to identify a vulnerability in Assess mode, or block an attack event in Protect mode, while monitoring a running application.
+A rule refers to the specific logic required for Contrast to identify a vulnerability in **Assess** mode or block an attack event in **Protect** mode while monitoring a running application.

 If the pattern is matched, the engine generates a **trace** to send to the **Contrast UI**.
-Each pattern consists of a series of methods ending in a *trigger*.
+Each pattern consists of a series of methods ending in a **trigger**.
 Each of these methods can also be required.
 If these methods are detected, the pattern does not match.

 ---

 ## Rulepack

-A **rulepack** identifies a collection of *rules*.
-A core set of *rules* are delivered with Contrast, but can be customized and supplemented with custom *rules* per organization and per application if the customer's license allows.
+A **rulepack** identifies a collection of **rules**.
+A core set of rules are delivered with Contrast, but can be customized and supplemented with custom rules per organization and per application if the customer's license allows.

 ---

-## SaaS
+## Software as a Service (SaaS)

-SaaS refers to a set of Contrast UI environments hosted in AWS.
+Software as a Service (SaaS) refers to a set of Contrast UI environments hosted in AWS.
 Updates are pushed to SaaS as desired.

 ---